nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `delete`
 This is not allowed as an `INDEX` must be specified.
 * `delete -3`
-This is not allowed as an `INDEX` must be a positive integer.
+This is not allowed as the `INDEX` must be a positive integer.

 <br>